yumin-chen/radipan/README.md

 The available Radipan options are as follows:

 - `appEntry`: Specify the path to the entry point component(s) of your application, considering the routing structure.
 For a single entry point, use a string value (e.g., `'src/App.ts'`).
 For multiple entry points, use an array (e.g., `['src/App.ts', 'src/page-1.ts', 'src/page-2.ts']`).
-- `recipeTrimming`: Enable this option to automatically remove unused recipe variants during build time.
+- `recipeShaking`: Enable this option to automatically remove unused recipe variants during build time.
 Disable it if you need to dynamically change a recipe variant.
 - `outdir`: Specify the output directory within `/node_modules` where Radipan will generate its output.
 Default is `@design-system`.

 ### Update package.json scripts